olaaumari/olaaumari/README.md

 👨‍💻 All of my projects are available at [https://github.com/olaaumari?tab=repositories](https://github.com/olaaumari?tab=repositories)

-💬 Ask me about machine learning
+💬 Ask me about machine learning or data engineering

 📫 How to reach me oussama.laaumari@gmail.com